msg-programs/mode8/docs/Obj.md

         - The bottom right corner of the playfield is at 256/256
     - Note that coords outside the range [-63, 256] inclusive are clamped

 The Obj struct is defined as `packed` and may therefore be `@bitCast`ed to and from a `u36`.
-Note that this isn't helpful for interacting with the OAM directly, see Memory.md for details.
+Note that this isn't helpful for interacting with the OAM directly, see below.

+## Graphics
+Every Obj may use one of the four atlasses stored in the OGM to define its graphics.
+Atlasses for Objs are divided into 8x8 chunks and measure 16x32 chunks (128x256 px).
+The `gfxid` determines which chunks to use for the Obj by specifying the respective chunk.
+For larger Objs, nearby chunks are used.
+An Obj of size `SQ_16` with the `gfxid` set to 2 would use chunks 2, 3, 18 and 19 (i.e. the ones to the right and below the top left chunk).

+Note that certain combinations of Obj sizes and graphics IDs can cause mode8 to access the OGM in unexpected ways (wrappping, showing graphics from other atlasses). mode8 can and will also attempt to read past the end of the OGM in extrame cases.
+This is not considered to be a bug.